Tobiadefami/fuxion/README.md

 ## Pipelines
 We can train machine learning models on the combination of synthetically generated data and their normalized format.
 This is where we use `pipelines.py`

+### TODO:
+Make fuxion work seamlessly with other LLMs (locally hosted, or on other platforms like HuggingFace, etc.)